Perena2ECED/ECE-2112-PA2/README.md

 * 30 August 2026 - The README repository was created, and the initial .ipynb file was uploaded.
 * 31 August 2026 - The README file is continuously being updated.
-* 01 September 2026 - The README file is still being updated, and the .ipynb file was uploaded.
+* 01 September 2026 - The README file is still being updated, and the final .ipynb file was uploaded.
+* 02 September 2026 - The README file is still being finalized.
+* 03 September 2026 - Final touches for the README file was done and it was submitted.